Radiation oncologist: United States

 In the United States, radiation oncologists undergo four years of residency (in addition to an internship), which is more dedicated to oncology training than any other medical specialty.
 During the four years of post-graduate training, residents learn about clinical oncology, the physics and biology of ionizing radiation, and the treatment of cancer patients with radiation.
 After completion of this training, a radiation oncologist may undergo certification by the American Board of Radiology (ABR).
 Board certification includes three written tests and an oral examination which is given only once per year.
 The written tests include separate exams in radiation physics, and radiobiology, clinical oncology, which is followed by an eight-part oral examination given in the late spring one year into practice.
 Successfully passing these tests leads to the granting of a time-limited board certification.
 Recertification is obtained via a series of continuing medical education and practice qualifications including a written exam, clinical practice parameter evaluation, continuing medical education credits, and meeting community practice standards.

 India

 Radiotherapy training in India encompasses the treatment of solid tumors in terms of Chemotherapy, radiation therapy, and palliative care in most states.
 Postgraduate MD degree is awarded after 3 years of post-MBBS in-service comprehensive training and a final university level exam.
 MD Radiation oncology practitioners are the most proficient oncologists in India delivering radiotherapy and chemotherapy.
-The first Radiotherapy department of Asia was set up in 1910 at Calcutta Medical College in the state of West Bengal and is still a leading oncology training center of India.
+The first Department of Radiotherapy in India was set up on 25 January 1910 at Calcutta Medical College in the state of West Bengal and is still a leading oncology training center of India.